open-telemetry/opentelemetry-collector-contrib/processor/tailsamplingprocessor/README.md

 **Pre-emptively Preventing Dropped Traces**

-A trace will be dropped without sampling if it's removed from the circular buffer before `decision_wait`.
+A trace is dropped without sampling if it's removed from the circular buffer before `decision_wait`.

 To track how long traces remain in the buffer use:
 ```